MicrosoftDocs/altspace-vr/altspace-vr/world-building/improving-performance.md

 ## Load Time

 When a person starts traveling to your world (attempts to enter), they'll first load the Template.
 They'll download the Template assets (files) for their platform and see “Loading Environment”.
 Then they'll download the Skybox and Kit assets.
 Finally, they'll load all the Objects while they see “Loading Objects”.
 Downloading all the assets can take upwards of a few minutes depending on their internet bandwidth—Object loading is fairly quick.
-While the assets are downloaded from fast servers all around the world, and Altspace uses caching techniques to avoid redownloading the same files repeatedly, and technically initial load time doesn't affect a person’s performance after they enter the World, it’s part of the overall experience so try not to make people wait too long when traveling to your World.
+While the assets download from fast servers all around the world, Altspace uses caching techniques to avoid redownloading the same files repeatedly.
+Technically, initial load time doesn't affect a person’s performance after they enter the World, but it’s part of the overall experience so try not to make people wait too long when traveling to your World.
 We suggest you think carefully about what Kits to use and be imaginative by doing more with less.

 ## Troubleshooting and Tips